vihugoos/liber/README.md

    ```

 <br/>
-To enjoy the entire application, create a super user with the following command and follow the terminal instructions, remembering that in the 'plan' option it will be necessary to type <strong>'Basic'</strong>, <strong>'Premium'</strong> or <strong>'Black'</strong> to finish creating the user. <br/> <br/>
+To enjoy the entire application, create a super user with the following command and follow the terminal instructions, remembering that in the 'plan' option it will be necessary to type <strong>'Basic'</strong>, <strong>'Premium'</strong> or <strong>'Black'</strong> to finish creating the user.
+Use a strong password for administrative users. <br/> <br/>

 You will be able <strong>to track</strong> and <strong>change all requests</strong> in the admin panel accessing [`localhost:8000/accounts/admin`](http://localhost:8000/accounts/admin) <br/>